quii/learn-go-with-tests/readme.md

 Property based tests (todo)

+## Contributing

+- *This project is work in progress* If you would like to contribute, please do get in touch.
+- Any ideas?
+Create an issue

 ## Background

 I have some experience introducing Go to development teams and have tried different approaches as to how to grow a team from some people curious about Go into highly effective writers of Go systems.